 – Class XV Graduate

 Youth Leaders Class XVII

 Year after year Youth Leaders receives acclaim from its graduates, parents, teachers and community leaders.
 Now in its 17th year, Youth Leaders will offer two sessions in 2017, one in June and a second in July.

 Over the course of five days, students will learn about a variety of leadership styles, community organizations and career opportunities.
-Participants also interact with community leaders, local elected officials and children at a local non-profit organization.
+Participants also interact with community leaders, local elected officials and local non-profit organizations.

 June 19 – 23, 2017